Aatamte/PyCxsim/README.md

 ## Overview

-The CAES (Complex Adaptive Economic Simulator) is a framework designed to simulate interactions between agents and artifacts within a defined environment.
+CAES (Complex Adaptive Economic Simulator) is a framework designed to simulate interactions between agents and artifacts within a defined environment.
 This document provides a high-level overview of the core components of the simulation.

 ## Components